Rheddes/reactjs-fullstack-tdd-kata/README.md

-# 🔴🟢🔵 reactjs-fullstack-tdd-kata
+# 🔴🟢🔵 TDD kata

-This kata was created by maker of **[WeDoTDD.com](https://WeDoTDD.com)**: lists companies, teams, software crafters, and coaches who TDD
+This kata was originally created by maker of **[WeDoTDD.com](https://WeDoTDD.com)**: lists companies, teams, software crafters, and coaches who TDD

 This kata is meant for **_anyone_** out there in the world who wants to try it.